12 Best Burr Coffee Grinders of 2022

 The benefits of the Capresso Infinity grinder are its affordable price, quiet grinding, and fast grind speed.
 The Capresso Infinity automatic grinder is very simple to use.
 Twist the beans hopper to align the indicator with your desired setting to select the grind fineness.
 Turn the timer dial to the desired grind time, between 5 and 60 seconds to start grinding.
 The machine will automatically stop grinding when the timer winds down.

 American brand Capresso produces the Infinity automatic grinder.
 Capresso is known for making affordable burr grinders, coffee makers, and espresso machines, but the company is also credited with many innovations in coffee-making technology (2).
 Capresso is now owned by Swiss brand Jura, making high-end superautomatic espresso machines.
-You can buy the Capresso Infinity coffee grinder on Amazon.
-The retail price is about $120.

 Read our full review of the Capresso Infinity coffee grinder for more information.